-PhD Coursework Phase for Direct-Admit Students
+PhD Coursework Phase for Direct Admit Students

-Applicants who are directly admitted to the PhD program without pursuing the MALD or MIB first are generally able to complete all pre-dissertation coursework requirements in three semesters.
+Applicants who are directly admitted to the PhD program without completing the MALD are generally able to complete all pre-dissertation coursework requirements in three semesters.

-The following six steps apply to Direct Admit PhD students.
+The following six steps apply to direct admit PhD students.
 They must: